-2023-24 2024-25 2025-26 2026-27 2027-28

-Estimate Estimate Estimate Estimate Estimate

-£000 £000 £000 £000 £000

-Net Revenue Stream 15,828 15,061 15,300 15,667 15,919

-Net income 8,760 8,751 8,741 8,741 8,741
+2023/24 Approved 2024/25 Estimate 2025/26 Estimate 2026/27 Estimate 2027/28 Estimate Net Revenue Stream 15,828 16,576 15,886 16,125 16,492 Net income 8,649 10,130 10,130 10,130 10,130

-7.18 The table shows that income from commercial investments is significant when compared to the Council's net revenue stream.
+11.18.
+The table shows that income from commercial investments is significant when compared to the Council's net revenue stream.

-Other Liabilities
+Other liabilities

-- 7.19 Although not strictly counted as investments, since no money has changed hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 7.20 The Council is committed to making future payments to cover its share of the pension fund deficit, on the face of the Council's balance sheet, there is £143 million of other long-term liabilities which relates to the Pension Fund liability. - 7.21 We have also put aside £6 million to cover risks of Business Rates appeals plus other smaller provisions.
-We have not allowed for any financial guarantees but have identified two.
-One relates to the Electric Theatre pension payments, and another is a tax guarantee we have provided to Thames Water for the WUV project. - 7.22 The Council is also at risk of having to pay for levies relating to our liability for asbestos but has not put aside money into a provision because it is not yet certain. - 7.23 Decisions on incurring new discretional liabilities are taken by the relevant service leader and the CFO. - 7.24 A new accounting standard, IFRS16 accounting for leases, comes into effect from 1 April 2024.
+- 11.19.
+Although not strictly counted as investments, since no money has changed hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 11.20.
+The Council is committed to making future payments to cover its share of the pension fund deficit, on the face of the Council's balance sheet, there is £116 million of other long-term liabilities which relates to the Pension Fund liability. - 11.21.
+We have provisions to cover risks including Business Rates appeals.
+We have not allowed for any financial guarantees. - 11.22.
+The Council is also at risk of having to pay for levies relating to our liability for asbestos but has not put aside money into a provision because it is not yet certain. - 11.23.
+Decisions on incurring new discretional liabilities are taken by the relevant service leader and the CFO. - 11.24.A new accounting standard, IFRS16 accounting for leases, comes into effect from 1 April 2024.
 The key change is that accounting for leases (i.e., leasing in assets) will change, and there will no longer be a distinction between finance and operating leases.
 The Council is currently working through the implications, but it will mean an increase in the assets and liabilities on our balance sheet.

-8. Knowledge and skills
+12. Knowledge and skills